 Using a cast iron skillet to cook chicken leg quarters is probably the best way to cook them!
 They start on the stove top and then finish cooking in the oven.
 This gives them a nice crispy skin and they are simple to make.
 Just a couple spices, a little bit of oil and about an hour later you have perfectly cooked chicken.

 Once in a while we really like the skin on chicken, especially when it is a bit crispy.
-Besides cooking legs on the grill, the next best thing to me is cast iron skillet chicken leg quarters.
+We love grilled chicken leg quarters, and the next best thing to me is cast iron skillet chicken leg quarters.

 They cook perfectly and the skin is as crispy as you want it to be.
 I say as you want it to be because you can brown them to your liking before baking.
 You can cook them skin side down a little longer before baking to get a darker skin.